dacheng-gao/dacheng-gao/README.md

 ## Hi there :)

-- I am a PHP developer for years, solving problems is my first job duty
-- I'm currently learning .Net / Java ecosystem
+- Using PHP and Yii2 for years
+- Finding the right tools to solve problems
+- Complementary languages are: C# / Java / Objective-C / C / Golang / Shell / Python
+- And I also have experience in Linux, Aliyun, Jenkins, Gitea, Redmine, AWS, Container, K8s etc.